michalskop/datapackages/hn-congreso-2014-2018-roll-call-votes/README.md

 Notes: The data is partial, through May 2015.

 There are representatives and substitute representatives in the parliament.
-The substitutes may vote instead of the regular representatives.
+The substitutes *may* vote instead of the regular representatives.

+Options *absent* are not recorded.